Shaswat-G/PyRecover/README.md

 ### Loss convergence
 To compare loss convergence with and without checkpointing, we add the possibility to log loss values for each step to a csv file that will be stored in the experiment folder.
 Just add the parameter: `--log-loss-to-csv`.

+> To compare loss convergence across runs, use the `--log-loss-to-csv` flag.
+This will save step-wise loss values in a CSV file in the experiment directory for easy plotting and analysis.